This page has been machine-translated from the original page.

 Saving Output to a File Using Command Line Options

-Using the -logo FilePath option to launch WinDbg saves all command window outputs to the specified file.
+By starting WinDbg with the -logo FilePath option, you can record all output from the command window to the specified file.

-This can also be used when specifying the Debugger flag of the application to the WinDbg path.
+This can also be used when specifying the path to WinDbg in an application’s Debugger flag.

-Also, you can specify the -logo option when launching WinDbg by editing the shortcut.
+You can also specify the -logo option when launching WinDbg by editing a shortcut.

-For example, setting the following command line in the shortcut will always save output results to C:\Users\Public\debug.log.
+For example, if you set the following command line in a shortcut, the output will always be saved to C:\Users\Public\debug.log.

-C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\windbg.exe -logo C:\Users\Public\debug.logNote that when using the -logo option as in the example above, the file is overwritten each time WinDbg is launched.
+C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\windbg.exe -logo C:\Users\Public\debug.logNote that when using the -logo option as above, the file is overwritten each time WinDbg starts.

 Extensions

-Default extensions are of the following types, each loaded as DLL.
+The default extensions are of the following types, and each is loaded as a DLL.

 - ext